 Fishing in Seward Alaska

-There are a variety of fishing options for saltwater fishing in Seward; for the most part by boat, but at some times of the year, you can fish from shore.
+There are various fishing options for saltwater fishing in Seward; for the most part, by boat, but at some times of the year, you can fish from shore.
 For about three weeks in a normal July, you can catch all five species of Salmon from the beach right in front of our waterfront cabins!
 We have loaner fishing poles for our guests to use (AK Fishing license required).
 Halibut fishing is generally from mid-April to mid-Sept by boat.
-These must be all-day trips in order to get to the halibut grounds.
-Full day salmon and combo (salmon & halibut) charters are usually from June to mid-Sept.
+These must be all-day trips to get to the halibut grounds.
+Full-day salmon and combo (salmon & halibut) charters are usually from June to mid-Sept.
 Below are some recommendations.
 Salmon charters can be full or half-day trips.

-Seward’s Annual Silver Salmon Derby is one of the oldest and largest fishing derbies in the state.
+Seward’s Annual Silver Salmon Derby is one of the state’s oldest and largest fishing derbies.
 It starts the 2nd Saturday of August and runs for 8 1/5 days, finishing the 3rd Sunday of August at Noon.
-For all fishing, you will need to purchase a fishing license and appropriate tags (if applicable).
+You must purchase a fishing license and appropriate tags (if applicable) for all fishing.
 Be sure to give yourself time to experience some heavenly relaxation in our unique and beautiful cabins with spectacular wildlife and scenery surrounding them, just south of Seward on the shores of Resurrection Bay, on the Kenai Peninsula.